IhebBouariche1/IhebBouariche/11-Robotics & Artificial intelligence (Deep Reinforcement learning)/Trajectory_optimization and Control with D-RL/README.md

 Deep Reinforcement Learning Hands-On (Book) Reinforcement Learning with MATLAB (Book)

-this project is steel on wrok
+This project is still a work in progress.